materials/mint/README.md

-       gaoptselection   Selection method to use during GA optimization gaoptenergytol   Tolerance for an energy to be a new best during GA gaoptdifftol   Tolerance for an r-factor to be a new best during GA gaoptscreenmethod   Screening method used during GA optimization gaoptscreennum   Number of trial structures to screen during GA wyckoffbias   Biasing level for choosing random Wyckoff positions
+       gaoptselection   Selection method to use during GA optimization gaoptenergytol   Tolerance for an energy to be a new best during GA gaoptdifftol   Tolerance for an r-factor to be a new best during GA gaoptusereitveld	Whether to use full-pattern matching during GA gaoptscreenmethod   Screening method used during GA optimization gaoptscreennum   Number of trial structures to screen during GA wyckoffbias   Biasing level for choosing random Wyckoff positions